-It’s a pretty frequently asked questions from beginner and somewhat intermediate guitar players, what are some easy guitar solos for beginners?
+It’s a pretty frequently asked question from beginner and somewhat intermediate guitar players, what are some easy guitar solos for beginners?

 Guitar solos are typically the most difficult part of the song to nail, so it’s a great way to practice and improve, and it also typically means you can play the song from beginning to end.
 Call the band, it’s time to rehearse!

 If you are bent on introducing guitar solos in your songs and jam sessions, then you’ve got to find a place to start.
 Now I will disclaim that when I say “easy” in this article, I don’t mean that learning these solos will be a cakewalk, 5 minute sit-down.

 However, the list I have compiled are songs that you probably know and love, will feel a great sense of accomplishment in learning, and are very learnable for beginners, compared to other solos, as long as you are willing to sit down and put in some proper practice.

 These songs will vary somewhat in difficulty and are not ranked in any specific order, but they are all very doable!

 Here is a List of Easy Guitar Solos

 Whenever Red Hot Chili Peppers perform on stage, it would be nearly impossible for them not to play “Californication”.
 The audience will be screaming for the band to play the song one more time.
 That’s how popular this RHCP song is.
 And why not?
 It has a message that most people can relate to and a groove that is so hypnotic you will forget you’re in your office cubicle.

 This Red Hot Chili Peppers song is a wonderful example of how a simple guitar solo can be very beautiful.
 There are no unnecessary notes that can distract your brain.
 The melody is smooth, the rhythm is predictable, and the tones are perfect for the human mind.